 Let’s begin by defining this type of coverage for those who are hoping to learn more about it.

-The full coverage is a combination of insurance features that are packed into one agreement.
-This is wholly different to a regular insurance agreement where a particular set of features are included (i.e. liability/collision/total loss).
+Full coverage is a combination of insurance features that are packed into one agreement.
+This is wholly different from a regular insurance agreement where a particular set of features are included (i.e. liability/collision/total loss).

-It takes key features from each variation and includes it in one package for complete coverage.
+It takes key features from each variation and includes them in one package for complete coverage.

 What Does It Cover and The Benefits: